mongodb/mongo-rust-driver/manual/src/connecting.md

 # Ok(())
 # }
 ```

-For more information on the client and parallel operation, see the [Performance](performance.md) chapter.
+## Client Performance

+While cloning a `Client` is very lightweight, creating a new one is an expensive operation.
+For most use cases, it is highly recommended to create a single `Client` and persist it for the lifetime of your application.
+For more information, see the [Performance](performance.md) chapter.